 Do Dogs Shiver When It’s Cold?

-It’s rare, but possible.
+Dogs may shiver when their body temperature is low.
 A Chihuahua left outdoors in sub-zero temperatures will start to shiver but a Saint Bernard might not have the same response.
 Look for other signs such as whining or whimpering, clamoring to get indoors or raising their paws off the ground to keep from touching cold pavement to determine if frigid temps are causing your dog to tremble.

 Medical Causes of Dog Shaking